Veppampatti, Dharmapuri district

 Veppampatti is a village in the Harur taluk of Dharmapuri district, Tamil Nadu, India.
 It is located about 8 km from the sub-district headquarters at Harur and 51 km from the district headquarters at Dharmapuri.
 According to the 2009 records, Veppampatti also functions as a gram panchayat.

-Nestled in the heart of the dynamic Dharmapuri region, Veppampatti holds its own distinct identity and significance.
+Nestled in the middle of the dynamic Dharmapuri region, Veppampatti holds its own distinct identity.